 Ranking the top T20I clashes between India and South Africa

 India win a thriller in opening contest against South Africa

+India's first-ever T20I was against South Africa, played in Johannesburg in 2006.
+As South Africa elected to bat first, they posted a below-par total of 126/9, as Zaheer Khan and Ajit Agarkar claimed two wickets each.
 In reply, India banked upon a cameo by Dinesh Karthik (31*), as they won by six wickets, with a ball to spare, in a thrilling encounter.

 India decimate Proteas at home in inaugural ICC World T20